Parton distribution functions from scalar light-front parton gas model: Marginalization of the phase-space distribution

-Aside from the marginalization of $\rho(\mathbf{q},\mathbf{p})$ directly using Eq.~\eqref{eq:def_omega_x}, the longitudinal momentum fraction distribution for a single parton can also be calculated by marginalizing the joint distribution given by Eq.~\eqref{eq:omega_joint_x}.
-Specifically, the single-particle $x$-distribution is alternatively defined as
+Aside from the marginalization of the phase-space distribution $\rho(\mathbf{q},\mathbf{p})$ directly using Eq.~\eqref{eq:def_omega_x}, the longitudinal momentum-fraction distribution for a single parton can also be calculated by marginalizing the joint distribution given by Eq.~\eqref{eq:omega_joint_x}.
+This single-particle $x$-distribution of the $i$-th particle is explicitly defined as